Zap Comix

-Zap Comix is an underground comix series which was originally part of the youth counterculture of the late 1960s.
+Zap Comix is an underground comix series which was originally part of the counterculture of the late 1960s.
 While a few small-circulation self-published satirical comic books had been printed prior to this, Zap became the model for the "comix" movement that snowballed after its release.
 The title itself published 17 issues over a period of 46 years.

-Premiering in early 1968 as a showcase for the work of Robert Crumb, Zap was unlike any comic book sensibility that had been seen before.
-After the success of the first issue, Crumb opened the pages of Zap to several other artists, including S. Clay Wilson, Robert Williams, "Spain" Rodriguez, Gilbert Shelton, and two artists with reputations as psychedelic poster designers, Victor Moscoso and Rick Griffin.
-This group of artists, along with Crumb, remained mostly constant throughout the history of Zap.
+Premiering in early 1968 as a showcase for the work of Robert Crumb, Zap was unlike any comic book that had been seen before.
+While working on Zap #1, Crumb saw a Family Dog poster drawn by Rick Griffin which resembled a psychedelic version of a Sunday funnies page.
+Its surreal, other-worldly imagery inspired him to think about comics in a new way, as seen in the art style of Zap #1's Abstract Expressionist Ultra Super Modernistic Comics.
+When Crumb started planning the next issue, he got in touch with Griffin, asking him to contribute to Zap #2.
+Griffin agreed and suggested bringing fellow poster artist Victor Moscoso on board.
+S. Clay Wilson, Gilbert Shelton, Robert Williams, and "Spain" Rodriguez were also contributors to Zap.

 While the origin of the spelling "comix" is a subject of some dispute, it was popularized by its appearance in the title of the first issues of Zap.
 Design critic Steven Heller claims that the term "comix" ("co-mix") refers to the traditional comic book style of Zap, and its mixture of dirty jokes and storylines.

 Overview

 Labeled "Fair Warning: For Adult Intellectuals Only", Zap #1 featured the publishing debut of Robert Crumb's much-bootlegged Keep on Truckin' imagery, an early appearance of unreliable holy man Mr. Natural and his neurotic disciple Flakey Foont, and the first of innumerable self-caricatures (in which Crumb calls himself "a raving lunatic", and "one of the world's last great medieval thinkers").
 The debut issue included the story "Whiteman", which detailed the inner torment seething within the lusty, fearful heart of an outwardly upright American.

-For the second issue, Crumb invited S. Clay Wilson, Victor Moscoso and Rick Griffin to contribute.
-Gilbert Shelton joined the crew with issue #3, and Robert Wiliams and Spain Rodriguez joined with issue #4, completing the roster.
+Crumb asked Griffin to collaborate on issue #2.
+Griffin suggested bringing fellow poster artist Victor Moscoso on board.
+Crumb added S. Clay Wilson and the four of them formed the Zap collective.
+Gilbert Shelton joined the crew with issue #3, and Robert Williams and "Spain" Rodriguez joined with issue #4.
+This group of artists remained mostly constant throughout the history of Zap.